Keep Smyrna Beautiful, Inc., Projects, Programs, and Volunteer Opportunities

 Partner in Education

-We are Partners-at-large with 19 area schools each school year.
-We conduct contests (Trash to Treasures Holiday Ornament contest, Environmental Bulletin Board contest) and hold classroom presentations on litter, recycling, and river awareness.
+We are Partners-at-large with area schools each school year.
+We conduct a Trash to Treasures Holiday Ornament contest, and hold classroom presentations on litter, recycling, and river awareness.
 We also distribute jonquil bulbs and other materials to the schools as resources permit.
-Volunteers are needed to judge the contests, deliver materials, present awards, and do classroom presentations (training provided by the director).
+Volunteers are needed to judge the contests, deliver materials, present awards, and assist with classroom presentations by the director.

 Litter Index Survey